stgl/scarplet/README.md

 Don't hestiate to file an issue; I would be happy to discuss extensions or help to build a new feature.

 If you would like to add a feature or fix a bug, please fork the repository, create a feature branch, and [submit a PR](https://github.com/rmsare/scarplet/compare) and reference any relevant issues.
-There are nice guides to contributing with GitHub at [0](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) and [1](https://yourfirstpr.github.io/).
+There are nice guides to contributing with GitHub [here](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) and [here](https://yourfirstpr.github.io/).
 Please include tests where appropriate and check that the test suite passes (`pytest scarplet/tests`) before submitting.

 ### Support and questions

 Please [open an issue](https://github.com/rmsare/scarplet/issues/new) with your question.

 ## References
-* Hanks, T.C., 2000.
+[0] Hanks, T.C., 2000.
 The age of scarplike landforms from diffusion‐equation analysis.
 Quaternary Geochronology, 4, pp. 313-338. [doi](https://doi.org/10.1029/RF004p0313)

-* Hilley, G.E., DeLong, S., Prentice, C., Blisniuk, K. and Arrowsmith, J.R., 2010.
+[1] Hilley, G.E., DeLong, S., Prentice, C., Blisniuk, K. and Arrowsmith, J.R., 2010.
 Morphologic dating of fault scarps using airborne laser swath mapping (ALSM) data.
 Geophysical Research Letters, 37(4). [doi](https://doi.org/10.1029/2009GL042044)

+[2] Sare, R, Hilley, G. E., and DeLong, S. B., 2018, Regional scale detection of fault scarps and other tectonic landforms: Examples from Northern California, submitted to Journal of Geophysical Research: Solid Earth.

 ## License
 This work is licensed under the MIT License (see [LICENSE](LICENSE)).